sighupio/fury-kubernetes-service-mesh/katalog/istio-operator/README.md

 ### Microservice with mTLS strict

-1. in the namespace of your applications just put this crd:
+1. in the namespace of your applications just put this CRD:

 ```yaml
 apiVersion: "security.istio.io/v1beta1"